cheecheeo/resume/cv.md

     Software Engineer, January 2013 -- March 2016

     - As a Software Engineer on the developer productivity team at Twitter I contributed to [Pants](https://www.pantsbuild.org/) Twitter's monolithic build system.
-    - As a member of the platform intelligence team I contributed to [TSAR](https://blog.twitter.com/engineering/en_us/a/2014/tsar-a-timeseries-aggregator.html) the Time Series AggregatoR.
-During my time on Platform Intelligence I also took the opportunity to contribute to the [Algebird](https://twitter.github.io/algebird/) project TSAR relied upon for its probabilistic data structures.
+    - As a member of the platform intelligence team I contributed to [TSAR](https://blog.twitter.com/engineering/en_us/a/2014/tsar-a-timeseries-aggregator.html), an Apache Spark-like, Time Series AggregatoR.
+    - During my time with Platform Intelligence I also took the opportunity to contribute to the [Algebird](https://twitter.github.io/algebird/) project TSAR relied upon for its probabilistic data structures.
-    - On the [chargeback](https://www.linux.com/blog/twitters-chargeback-system-measures-resource-use-and-sends-out-bill) team at Twitter I co-architected a datawarehouse to store facts related to usage and user and project identification.
-Additionally, I built a simple data gathering system that extracted raw chargeback-related data from a diverse population of systems.
+    - On the [chargeback](https://www.linux.com/blog/twitters-chargeback-system-measures-resource-use-and-sends-out-bill) team at Twitter I co-architected a data warehouse to store facts related to usage and user and project identification.
+Additionally, I built a simple data gathering system that extracted, transformed, and loaded raw chargeback-related data (CPU, RAM, telemetry) from a diverse population of systems to vertica and mysql data warehouses.

 * **MyLife** (Mountain View, California)

     Software Engineer, May 2010 -- January 2013

     - As a Software Engineer, I accepted the task of development, automation and deployment of our search service to our front end team.
 This involved developing expertise with Hadoop, Lucene and an internal MapReduce flow control tool.
 I developed a scalable Hadoop-based geocoding solution for our document corpus.
 I advocated for the use of open standards (HTTP, JSON and Thrift) and modern source control (Git).
-    - As MyLife's current and future needs became apparent, I developed a low latency, highly available and scalable search solution based on Cassandra and Solr.
+    - As MyLife's current and future needs became apparent, I developed a low-latency, highly available and scalable search solution based on Cassandra and Solr.
 MyLife's new search platform removed the need for deployment of Lucene indexes, which effectively eliminated high-latency delivery of our search service.
-The search service was always up to date within the past 10 minutes.
-The new search service was an HTTP based service-oriented-architecture written primarily in Python using capistrano for deployment and [Supervisor](http://supervisord.org/) for administration.
+The search service was always up to date within the past 10 minutes, down from monthly previously.
+The new search service was an HTTP-based service-oriented-architecture written primarily in Python using capistrano for deployment and [Supervisor](http://supervisord.org/) for administration.
+    - Implemented a JSON-sensitive diff to immensely simplify data quality checking.
+    - Combined Haskell's QuickCheck library and siege to benchmark whole system performance with property-based test cases.
-    - I developed a scalable geocoding system using MapReduce and an in memory cash to vastly improve performance and minimize network calls.
+    - I developed a scalable geocoding system using MapReduce and an in memory cache to vastly improve performance and minimize network calls.

 * **Prospectus Group** (Portland, Oregon)

     Systems Administrator, March 2006 -- August 2006

     - As a systems administrator, I installed and configured a small secure network of 5 Linux servers.
-I also managed our production website with a perl-based Content Management System.
+I also managed our production website with a Perl-based Content Management System.

 * **Pacific Benefits Group**

     Information Technology Intern, November 2005 -- March 2006

     - As an information technology intern, I built, installed, and configured 50 workstations.
 Additionally, I managed specialized insurance data mining tools.
+    - Co-managed the company email server and backups.

 Research
 ---------------